ltombak/Beamformer_controller/README.md

 Sends a command to the beamformer and returns the response.
 Parameters:

-    command: The command to send.
+    command             The command to send.
-    include_newline: Whether to append a newline character to the command.
-    sleep_time: Delay to wait for incoming data.
+    include_newline     Whether to append a newline character to the command. sleep_time          Delay to wait for incoming data.

 __beamformer_set_num_boards(num_boards_to_set)__

 Command to set the hardware: set the connected number of boards in the beamformer.

 __beamformer_get_num_boards()__

 Get command: print the actual configured number of boards in the beamformer.

 __beamformer_set_beams_enumeration(beams_enumeration)__

 Command to set the hardware: set the beams configuration.
 Example: beamformer_set_beams_enumeration(4,4,8,8) will set 4 beams:

     beam 0 : 4 elements, CH1-4 of first board